-There is a version known as “slow Mohs” which can see time separation between stages and may suit lentigo maligna, or melanoma treatment.
-Even then, the procedure is more immediate and cohesive.Book an Appointment
+There is a less used version known as “slow Mohs” which can have longer separation between stages but even then, the procedure is more immediate and cohesive.

-The process is repeated, generally not too many times, until the margins of the last removed tissue sample are completely cancer free.
+The process is repeated, generally not many times, until the margins of the last removed tissue sample are completely cancer free.
 The wound will then normally be closed with stitches.

 Post Operative Support

-In a few unusual cases, one of our plastic surgeon may implement reconstruction or closure.
+In unusual cases, one of our plastic surgeon may implement reconstruction or closure.
 After that, your wound will be dressed and a complete explanation given on how to take care of the incision.

 If a few rounds of surgery are required, the procedure may have taken several hours, although each round is not too intensive and conducted under local anaesthetic.